 While the winter season can be hard on your roof, summer can bring its own set of threats.
 The most obvious one is summer storms.
 And while they can be short, they can also be violent.
 If you went through your spring checklist and had any potential issues taken care of, you should be able to get through it without any damage.
-But there are other summertime threats that aren’t as obvious and not quite as dangerous.
+But there are other summertime treats that aren’t as obvious and not quite as dangerous.
 Some of them include but may not be limited to:

 - Ultraviolet Rays — Your roof has to deal with exposure to ultraviolet rays, even when it’s cloudy.
-And it will increase significantly in the summer, because the days are longer.
+And it will increase significantly in the summer because the days are longer.
 Ultraviolet rays can dry out the oils in your roofing materials, which can cause wood to weaken and crack (especially if it’s untreated) and asphalt roofing shingles to buckle or split.

 - Thermal Shock — Your roof can get to an extremely high temperature during the day and can rapidly cool off when the sun goes down.
-This can cause your roofing materials to expand and contract more quickly, which may weaken its structural integrity.
-This is especially true for metal roofing, because they can warp out of shape (which can leave gaps between the metal and the rest of your roofing system).
+This can cause your roofing materials to expand and contract more quickly, which may weaken their structural integrity.
+This is especially true for metal roofing because they can warp out of shape (which can leave gaps between the metal and the rest of your roofing system).

 Taking preventative measures is always better than fixing problems when they arrive, so it’s always a good idea to get your roof inspected by a professional at least once a year.

 How Attic Temperature Can Affect Your Roof